Harrex/Day-Planner/readme.md

 ---
 To set up this plugin, there are 5 steps:
 1. Clone this repo or download as ZIP
     If you don't use git, go to the green `<> Code` button in the top right, and download as ZIP.
 Extract this to a sensible location (not downloads) and go into the `Final` folder.
-This is the important bit.

 2. Add your spreadsheets to the `Lesson Plans` folder.